AlexandraBokancha/ft_irc/docs/IRC.md

 ## CLIENT
 There are two types of clients, normal user and Operators (kind of like admin)

 ### NAMING
-- Client have a nickname of maximum 9 characters
+- Client have a unique nickname of maximum 9 characters

 ## SERVER RULES
 - Server must have the following informnation about client :